patiencekys/Canv4a/README.rst

 Description
 ~~~~~~~~~~~
-Canv4a is a Android application to access canv.as from your mobile phone.
+Canv4a is a Android application to access http://canv.as/ from your mobile phone.

 Project just started.